-Type II - Nonrecognized subsequent events
+B. Type II - Nonrecognized subsequent events

-Subsequent events have been considered through February 25, 2015 for the statutory statement issued on March 1, 2015.
+Subsequent events have been considered through February 25, 2016 for the statutory statement issued on March 1, 2016.

-On January 1, 2015, the Company will be subject to an annual fee under section 9010 of the Federal ACA.
+On January 1, 2016, the Company will be subject to an annual fee under section 9010 of the Federal ACA.
 This annual fee will be allocated to individual health insurers based on the ratio of the amount of the entity's net premiums written during the preceding calendar year to the amount of health insurance for any U.S. health risk that is written during the preceding calendar year.
 A health insurance entity's portion of the annual fee becomes payable once the entity provides health insurance for any U.S. health risk for each calendar year beginning on or after January 1 of the year the fee is due.
-As of December 31, 2014, the Company has written health insurance subject to the ACA assessment, expects to conduct health insurance business in 2015, and estimates their portion of the annual health insurance industry fee to be payable on September 30, 2015 to be \$6,600,000.
+As of December 31, 2015, the Company has written health insurance subject to the ACA assessment, expects to conduct health insurance business in 2016, and estimates their portion of the annual health insurance industry fee to be payable on September 30, 2016 to be \$6,640,000.
 This amount is reflected in special surplus.
-This assessment is expected to impact RBC by 15%.
-Reporting the ACA assessment as of December 31, 2014, would not have triggered an RBC action level.
+This assessment is expected to impact RBC by 6%.
+Reporting the ACA assessment as of December 31, 2015, would not have triggered an RBC action level.

-Current year Prior year A. ACA fee assessment payable for upcoming year \$6,600,000 - B. ACA fee assessment paid - - C. Premium written subject to ACA 9010 assessment \$335,487,663 - D. Total Adjusted Capital before surplus adjustment \$44,666,567 E. Authorized Control Level before surplus adjustment \$15,120,119 F. Total Adjusted Capital after surplus adjustment \$38,066,567 G. Authorized Control Level after surplus adjustment \$15,120,119 H. Would reporting the ACA assessment as of December 31, 2014, have triggered an RBC action level (YES/NO)?
+Current year Prior year A. Did the reporting entity write accident and health insurance premium that is subject to Section 9010 of the Federal Affordable Care Act (YES/NO)?
+Yes B. ACA fee assessment payable for upcoming year \$6,640,000 \$6,600,000 C. ACA fee assessment paid \$1,172,000 - D. Premium written subject to ACA 9010 assessment \$793,568,297 \$335,487,663 E. Total Adjusted Capital before surplus adjustment (Five-Year Historical Line 14) \$107,360,441 F. Total Adjusted Capital after surplus adjustment (Five-Year Historical Line 14 minus 22B above) \$100,720,441 G. Authorized Control Level after surplus adjustment (Five-Year Historical Line 15) \$27,739,658 H. Would reporting the ACA assessment as of December 31, 2015, have triggered an RBC action level (YES/NO)?
 No